apache/doris-website/docs/data-operate/update/unique-update-transaction.md

 **Read**

 When requesting the value column, an additional read operation is performed for the `DORIS_SEQUENCE_COL` column.
 This column is used as the basis for the REPLACE

-**Cumulative Compaction**

-The principles during Cumulative Compaction are the same as the read operation.

-**Base Compaction**

-The principles during Base Compaction are the same as the read operation.

 ### Syntax Usage